-Now a prolific international performer, including the Bessie award-winning choreography ‘Ecstasy’ which toured in Germany as part of the ‘Get on the Good Foot’ show, produced by the prestigious Apollo Theatre, Subhash’s professional journey has also been a more benign combination of the planned and the natural: “I initially worked in graphic design and wanted to work for Disney” he told us.
+Now a prolific international performer, including in the Bessie award-winning choreography ‘Ecstasy’ which toured in Germany as part of the ‘Get on the Good Foot’ show, produced by the prestigious Apollo Theatre, Subhash’s professional journey has been a more benign combination of the planned and the natural: “I initially worked in graphic design and wanted to work for Disney” he told us.
 “I actually only started dancing at the age of 23, influenced by something as incidental as the popular dance-off film ‘You Got Served’– my first dance class was in hip-hop.
 From there I moved onto Bollywood and classical dance, and my work, including the moves – leaps, floor work, and spins - continues to be adaptive and diverse.”
-Game Changer, for example, also uses graphic projections (pictured), and Subhash is looking forward to collaborating with choreographer Gary Clarke on another award-winning piece, Coal: this time more play-based.
+Subhash is looking forward to collaborating with choreographer Gary Clarke on another award-winning piece, Coal: this time more play-based.

 “This will be part of my 2018 tour in January,” Subhash said.
 “I will be playing the main male lead.
 It’s a love story set in the context of the trauma of World War One.
 We will be touring in India as part of the 70-year anniversary of independence from Britain.”
 Elaborating on what attracted him to the expressionistic form of dance, Subhash said: “dance is the best form for exploring interesting concepts for me.
 Others might use painting, writing, poetry or even technology.
 It is simply about what resonates with me as an individual.
 By extension, when I collaborate with other choreographers and dancers, such as with Saju Hari, Theo ‘TJ’ Lowe and Veena Basavarajaiah for Game Changer, I always consider what motions work best for their bodies and personalities.”
 This personal dimension extends to the way the limber, younger artist views approaching dance itself: “I truly believe anyone can dance,” he emphasised.